scottyhq/cb-resources/docs/technical-resources/solutions/cbs-jupyter.md

 ### What is the plan?

 Learning about how to compute on the cloud includes understanding **machine images**:
-Snapshots of the operating system including customization, code and data.
-This CloudBank solution serves two purposes: It introduce machine images and also demonstrates using a cloud virtual machine (herein **VM**) as a traditional desktop... potentially quite a powerful one.
+Snapshots of the entire operating system including installed software, other customizations, code and data.
+This CloudBank solution serves two purposes: It introduce machine images and demonstrates using a cloud virtual machine (herein **VM**) as a traditional desktop--possibly quite a powerful one--for running a [Jupyter notebook](https://jupyter.org) server.

-Since [Jupyter notebooks](https://jupyter.org) are in common use, our aim will be to operate the cloud VM as a Jupyter notebook server.
-The interface will appear in our local machine's browser.
+The interface to this working environment will be via a web browser on our local machine.
 We move information back and forth securely using an **ssh tunnel**.